mactrix-markjohn/VideoPortal2019/README.md

-# VideoPortal2019
+# VideoPortal
-Augmented Reality Portal for 360 films
+An Augmented Reality app that immerses users into a 360 film